Peter-Vought/Django_Made_Easy_deployment/README.md

   ~/django_projects/finesauces$ source env/bin/activate
   ```

-  Now we can go ahead and install our Python dependencies listed in the <i>requirements.txt</i>
+  Now we can go ahead and install our Python dependencies listed in the *requirements.txt*
   file:

   ***``Ubuntu 20.04.5 LTS terminal``***